 Those who are lacking in sleep experience higher levels of inflammation, which also thereby increases the chances of outbreaks of acne, eczema, psoriasis, and skin allergies.

-Even with the access to modern skin care methods that are truly finely tuned to different skin types and conditions, without the right research it’s easy to choose daily skincare routines that don’t end up supporting smooth skin, or even your skin health in general if you don’t do the proper research.
+Even with access to modern skin care methods made for different skin types and conditions, it’s easy to choose daily skincare routines that don’t end up supporting smooth skin, or even your skin health in general if you don’t do the proper research.

-No skincare at all, using the wrong products, using products incorrectly, or not using skincare products at all can lead to dehydration, inflammation, and free radical damage.
+Using the wrong products, using products incorrectly, or not using skincare products at all can lead to dehydration, inflammation, and free radical damage.

 Hormonal imbalances or changes within the body can directly affect sebum production.